 In Mexico, it is customary to abstain from eating meat on Fridays during Lent.

 Mexican Food for Lent:

-Some foods are traditionally associated with Lent in Mexico.
-It is very common to eat seafood on Fridays; fish and shrimp are both very popular.
-Another food commonly eaten during Lent is empanadas de vigilia.
+Some foods are traditionally associated with the Lenten season in Mexico.
+It is very common to eat seafood on Fridays during Lent; fish and shrimp are both very popular.
+Another food commonly eaten at this time of year is empanadas de vigilia.
 These empanadas are made with a flour pastry shell and stuffed with vegetables or seafood.
 A dessert that is often served during this time of year is capirotada, which is a kind of Mexican bread pudding with raisins and cheese.
 The ingredients in capirotada are believed to represent the suffering of Christ on the cross (the bread symbolizes his body, the syrup is his blood, the cloves are the nails on the cross, and the melted cheese represents the shroud.)

 Read more about Mexican Food for Lent from the blog Mexico Cooks!

 The dates of Lent vary from year to year as do the dates of Carnival and Easter.
 In the Western church (as opposed to the Eastern Orthodox church which celebrates on a different date) Easter is celebrated on the first Sunday after the first full moon occurring on or after the vernal equinox.
 The dates of Lent for the coming years are: